PurpleZenith/Announcement-Bot/README.md

 d.
 Select auth.json (res/auth/auth.json)

 e.
+Replace the value for token with your bot's token

+f.
 Replace the value for hostChannelID with your current channel ID

-f.
-Replace prefix with desired prefix (optional)
+g. (optional) Replace prefix with desired prefix.
+By default, it is the "+" character.

+##### Step 2: Configure id.json and token.json - This requires Manage Webhook permission

+a.